RetroDECK/ES-DE/USERGUIDE.md

 Marks games as favorites in the gamelist views.
 Used by some other minor functions as explained by the help system.

+## Getting your games into EmulationStation

+For most systems, this is very straightforward, just put your game files into the folder corresponding to the system name.
+These names can be found in the end of this document.

 ## Main menu

 This menu can be accessed from both the main screen and from the gamelist views.
 It contains the scraper, the quit menu as well as the application settings.